-The following testing and grading procedures are incorporated into the instructor teaching 600-hour courses:
+The following testing and grading procedures are incorporated into the cosmetology instructor course:

-- Students must receive a grade of 75% or higher on each theory exam.
-Theory exams cover a review of Milady's Master Educator Student Course Book. - 2 Students must receive a grade of 75% or higher on their final exam.
-The final exam covers a complete overview of Milady's Master Educator Student Course Book.
+• Students must receive a grade of 75% or higher on each theory exam.
+Theory exams cover a review of Milady's Master Educator Student Course Book.

 MEASURABLE PERFORMANCE OBJECTIVES